Sunday, June 28, 2020

 The hard-working insect ant

 Depending on the environmental conditions, there can be several queens in the anthill, polygamy, or monogamy.
-There may be several ants that act as the queen and often arrange fights among themselves, trying to hit each other with antennas.
+There may be several ants that act as the queen and often arrange fights among themselves, trying to hit each other with their antennae.

-Ants are able to communicate by explaining to each other the path to food, they can count and perform simple arithmetic operations.
+Ants can communicate by explaining to each other the path to food; they can count and perform simple arithmetic operations.

 For example, when a scout ant finds food in a specially designed maze, they return and explain how to get to it to other ants.
 If you remove the pheromone trace at this time, the relatives of the scout will still find food.